 To make it clear, if you wrote your last post at the end of month 2, your content has to be 11 months old for the statistics to make sense.

-Try to publish your first 30 articles as soon as possible to rank it fast
+Try to publish your first 30 articles as soon as possible to rank them fast.

 Post length – 1200 – 1500 words